The Symplectic Schur Process: Introduction

 \subsubsection{Symplectic Schur process through Berele sampling and asymptotics}

-In \Cref{sec:dynamics ssp}, we study a dynamics that preserves the symplectic Schur processes~\eqref{eq:ssp intro} and analyze its asymptotics.
+In \Cref{sec:Berele}, we study a dynamics that preserves a special version of symplectic Schur processes~\eqref{eq:ssp intro} and analyze the asymptotics of its fixed-time distributions.
 This dynamics can be alternatively sampled by a process on integer partitions $\la^{(1)},\la^{(2)},\la^{(3)},\dots$ that adds or removes boxes from the partitions at each step, and that is equivalent to the particle dynamics described in \Cref{subs:probabilistic interpretation} under the identification $\lambda^{(t)}_i = \mathsf{x}_{2n,i}(t)$.

 Consider the symplectic Schur process with the following choice of specializations